girish21-31/Browserbasedchatapplication/README.md

 •  Open your terminal or command prompt.
 •  Navigate to your project directory.
 Use the cd command to change directories: cd path/to/your/project
-Replace path/to/your/project with the actual path to your project folder.
+Replace path/to/your/project with the path to your project folder.
-•  Once you're in the correct directory, you should see your server.js file when you list the contents (use ls on Mac/Linux or dir on Windows).
+•  Once in the correct directory, you should see your server.js file when you list the contents (use ls on Mac/Linux or dir on Windows).
 •  Now, try starting your server with one of these commands: node server.js or